turingschool/curriculum/source/paths/advanced_rails_two_day.markdown

 * To join the chatroom at http://jumpstartlab.com/chat
 * Ruby 1.9.2 or greater
 * Rails 3.1.3 or greater
-* Setup the sample project
+* To setup the sample project...

 {% include custom/sample_project_advanced.html %}